sladeware/bbos/README.md

     $ cd /opt/bbos/
     $ ./configure

-Once configuration was successfully done, run installation as root:
+After configuration is successful, run the installation as root:

     $ sudo make install

 ## Development

-To run testing, go to the root BB directory and run:
+To run BB tests, go to the root BB directory and execute:

     $ python test.py